nodef/extra-fs/README.md

-Support methods and Promise interface for fs module.
+Support methods and Promise interface for [fs module].
 > Need to remove the extra outer directory after extracting zip?<br>

 ```javascript